Auto Insurance Claim Advice

 It can put you at fault for the accident

 Once a duty for a driver is established, then we must show that the driver breached that duty.
-We know that certain duties always exist, either they are the “default duties” or those additionally attributed to the driver by the state traffic code.
-The question really beings with how do we know there has been a “duty breach”? is it the police report?
-Or what kind of evidence we need to show the breach?
+We know that certain duties always exist; either they are the “default duties” or those additionally attributed to the driver by the state traffic code.
+The question really begins with - how do we know there has been a “duty breach?”
+Is it by looking at the police report?
+Or what kind of evidence do we need to show the breach?

 The police report is simply evidence.
-It is not dispositive or the final word.
+It is not conclusive nor is it the final word.
 Some police officers will write tickets at the scene and even make statements of who is at fault.
-The “ticket” is only evidence about a specific violation (i.e. Speed, following too close, drunk driving, not wearing a seatbelt etc.)
+The “ticket” is only evidence about a specific violation (i.e. speeding, following too close, drunk driving, not wearing a seatbelt etc.).

-As you will see, the argument that someone driving uninsured should be automatically at fault for an accident (same applies for drunk drivers) falls short because of the next element of negligence “causation.”
+As you will see, the argument that someone driving while uninsured should be automatically at fault for an accident (same applies for drunk drivers) falls short because of the next element of negligence; that is “causation.”

-However, police officers do not write out the duties or breaches.
+However, police officers do not write out explicitly the duties or breaches.
 They are marked with codes or alphanumerical markings.
-Good claim adjusters will be looking for these codes to determine what the police officer believe was a contributory circumstance to the crash.
+Good claim adjusters will be looking for these codes to determine what the police officer believes was a contributory circumstance to the crash.
 Learn How to Read the Police Report.

 The next place where a breach will be “revealed” is on the recorded statement.
 Here adjusters will try to ask questions in such a way to see if you admit to something (a breach).